Azure/azure-sdk-for-python/sdk/identity/azure-identity/tests/managed-identity-live/appservice.md

 Do this again for the app using a user-assigned identity (replace `WEB_APP_SYSTEM_ASSIGNED` with `WEB_APP_USER_ASSIGNED`).

-**Deploy and run the tests again for the 3.x image.
+**Deploy and run the tests again with the 3.x image.
 So totally four runs are required.**

 ## Inspect output